 Researchers discover how amphibians differ in caring for their young

-Research led by Queen’s University Belfast has revealed the diverse ways that amphibians care for their young determine how many eggs they lay.
+Research led by the School of Biological Sciences reveals the diverse ways that amphibians care for their young determine how many eggs they lay.

 Most amphibians abandon their young when they lay their eggs.

 Among those amphibians that do care, parental care can be strikingly different.
 This includes attendance of the young; transportation of young from one pool to another; protection of young in or on the parent’s body; and feeding of larvae or juveniles.
 This study is the first to demonstrate that certain species with parental care of their young, such as the ‘marsupial frogs’, invest differently in egg and clutch size or number of eggs than species lacking care, such as common frogs, who abandon their eggs in the wild.